zhongpc/zhongpc.github.io/opening.md

 The presentation from Prof. Silvija Gradecak-Garaj is particularly useful.
 We are actively looking for candidates in different intakes, please check the <a href="https://cde.nus.edu.sg/graduate/graduate-programmes-by-research/how-to-apply/">timeline</a> for application.
 The general requirements are:
 * B.S./M.S. in physics/chemistry/computer science/materials science or related fields
 * TOFEL ≥ 90 or IELTS ≥ 6.5.
 GPA ≥ 80%.
-GRE is preferred.
+GRE is optional but preferred.
 * Please email (1) your CV and (2) a description of your research topics of interest.
-* We encourage excellent candidates to apply for Graduate Scholarships.
-Please refer to <a href="https://nusgs.nus.edu.sg/scholarships/">NUS Graduate School Scholarship</a> for details.
+* We encourage excellent candidates to apply for <a href="https://nusgs.nus.edu.sg/scholarships/">Graduate Scholarships</a>:
+    * NUS-SINGA Scholarship (no service commitments)
+    * A*STAR Scholarship (with service commitments)
+    * AI Singapore Scholarship (with service commitments)
+    * President's Graduate Fellowship (by nomination)

 * What we offer:
     * We are a new research group offering hands-on training and opportunities to collaboratively explore exciting research areas.
     * Our computational group focuses on both methodological development and applications.
 We will have close collaborations with experimental researchers.